pryv/sempryv/README.md

 }]
 ```

 These rules essentially allow the definition of close terms from different ontologies.
 We observe that if the kind of annotation type is **note/txt**, the knowledge graph matches Pryv heart streams to a SNOMED-CT code identified as: **snomed-ct:364075005**.
-Then, the system matches these rules to heart stream path **heart/** and thus provide the final suggestions
+Then, the system matches these rules to heart stream path **heart/** and thus provide the final suggestions.

-## Fully-automated suggestions and finally annotated data
+## Fully automated suggestions and finally annotated data
 SemPryv also provides automated suggestions to the users based on a machine learning pipeline.
 When a user wants to annotate
 a stream, suggestions are provided by pressing the suggestions button.
 Two predictive models have been trained and they provide
 combined suggestions: 1.
-A users model which uses the already annotated streams by all users and 2. a synthetics model which has
+A user model which uses the already annotated streams by all users and 2. a synthetic model which has
 been trained on data from two mobile applications.

 Finally, when one makes an API call to get the streams, he gets the structure of her annotated data where the annotations
-have also been saved
+have also been saved.

 ```shell